QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 Click on

-- the Python 3 (ipykernel) button under Notebooks to open a new Jupyter notebook
+- the Python 3 (ipykernel) button under Notebooks to open a new Jupyter Notebook
 - the Python File button to open a new Python script (.py)

 You can always open this launcher tab by clicking the '+' button on the top.